 Benefits and drawbacks of the Tangerine Savings Account

 Owning a Tangerine Savings Account comes with perks like no fees and a competitive interest rate.
-But you could possibly get a better interest rate from an online institution like EQ Bank.
+But you could possibly get a better interest rate from a digital institution like EQ Bank.

-- Higher rates than the major banks: Tangerine offers considerably higher interest rates than the major banks.
+- Higher rates than the major banks.
+This Tangerine HISA offers considerably higher interest rates than the major banks.

 - Automatic savings.
 Tangerine makes programming your savings quick and easy through its Automatic Savings Program (ASP), which lets you set a frequency as well as start and end dates for all your savings goals.

 - No account fees.
 There are no account fees or service charges associated with a Tangerine Savings Account.